 C:\> Connect-ExchangeOnline -UserPrincipalName <admin account>

 Once you have provided your password (and satisfied any MFA challenges) you will be connected to Exchange Online.
-The initial connection screen gives you example of the new commands and their older counterparts.
+The initial connection screen gives you examples of the new commands and their older counterparts.

 ------------------------------------------------------------------- The module allows access to all existing remote PowerShell (V1) cmdlets in addition to the 9 new, faster, and more reliable cmdlets. |----------------------------------------------------------------------| | Old Cmdlets | New/Reliable/Faster Cmdlets | |----------------------------------------------------------------------| | Get-CASMailbox | Get-EXOCASMailbox | | Get-Mailbox | Get-EXOMailbox | | Get-MailboxFolderPermission | Get-EXOMailboxFolderPermission | | Get-MailboxFolderStatistics | Get-EXOMailboxFolderStatistics | | Get-MailboxPermission | Get-EXOMailboxPermission | | Get-MailboxStatistics | Get-EXOMailboxStatistics | | Get-MobileDeviceStatistics | Get-EXOMobileDeviceStatistics | | Get-Recipient | Get-EXORecipient | | Get-RecipientPermission | Get-EXORecipientPermission | |----------------------------------------------------------------------|